 canonical False Use the non-canonical writer surface.

-doRandom True Use RDKit’s random-writer mode as the support language to enumerate or decode.
+doRandom True Use RDKit’s random-writer mode as the language to enumerate, decode, or sample.

 rootedAtAtom omit or -1 Use all valid roots.